PaisWillie/Chrome-Dino/README.md

 # Chrome-Dino
 My first programming side project!

-My first Recreation of Google Chrome's Dino Run game using Turing programming language.
+A recreation of Google Chrome's Dino Run game using Turing programming language.

 To play the original game (Created by Google),
 1. Enter `chrome://dino/` in the web address on a Google Chrome browser